clairem-sl/sl-cartography/README.md

 * Code MUST be formatted using **Black** with the configuration as stated in `pyproject.toml`
 * In addition, imports MUST be formatted using **isort** with the configuration as set in `pyproject.toml`

-**I will NOT accept PRs that has not formatted with Black and isort!**
+**I will NOT accept PRs that are not formatted with Black and isort!**

 ## Licenses